spollard/josh-works.github.io/drafts/_2017-08-09-local-politics-the-horror.md

 My answer was pretty simple:

-> I'm neither democratic or republican, and while I lean libertarian, I'm pretty displeased with that party too.
+> I'm neither democratic or republican, and have yet to find a political party that I can tolerate.
 I don't have a "platform", because I don't think it's the government's job to try to do even MORE to/for it's subjects/citizens.
 >
 > I'm not trustworthy, and don't claim to be a good or selfless person, but I personally wouldn't trust someone who claimed to be those things.
 >